sstone/lightning-rfc/07-routing-gossip.md

   - MAY send this if it receives a `channel_update` for a `short_channel_id` for which it has no `channel_announcement`.
   - SHOULD NOT send this if the channel referred to is not an unspent output.
+  - MAY include an optional array of query flags, one flag per `short_channel_id`.
+The first byte specifies the encoding type, as for `encoded_short_ids`.
+Each query flag is a single byte.
 The receiver:
   - if the first byte of `encoded_short_ids` is not a known encoding type:
     - MAY fail the connection